courtSmith77/Drone-Obstacle-Avoidance/model_dev/README.md

 - Training model:
     - Run `yolo_train_detection.py` to train the model
-    - Model analysis metrics and final weights will be found in the newly creates `run` folder
+    - Model analysis metrics and final weights will be found in the newly creates `runs/detect/train` folder

 ## Classification Model
 - Classification data:
-    - Crop each image using `crop_images_with_detector.py` the trained detection model and place in following structure
+    - Crop each image using `crop_images_with_detector.py` and the trained detection model
+    - Place the cropped images from the `cropped` folder into following structure
+    - Create a new data folder for each classifier

     ├─ data_classification
        ├─ test